Summer Service

 • Population: The intern will decide with whom they would like to stand in solidarity for the summer.
 Past populations have included children and youth, people with disabilities, individuals experiencing homelessness, older adults, people with mental illness, the incarcerated, immigrants, survivors of domestic abuse, and more.

 • Location: Students can elect to serve and live here in Portland, in their hometown, elsewhere in the United States, or in another country.
-Interns can also serve virtually or a hybrid of in-person and virtual.
-Please note that the Moreau Center will not be subsidizing the cost necessary to travel to a service location.
+Please note that the Moreau Center will not be subsidizing the cost necessary to travel to a service location or be providing room and board.

 • Service: Students have served with social service agencies, community-based organizations, non-governmental organizations (NGOs), prisons, hospitals, Catholic Worker Houses of Hospitality, faith based non-profits, and post-grad service sites.
 Students will be directly working with people.